“Tell me and I forget. Teach me and I remember. Involve me and I learn.” – Benjamin Franklin

 To learn more about research-based teaching principles like course mapping, we recommend How Learning Works: Seven Research-Based Principles for Smart Teaching (Ambrose et al. Wiley, 2010).

-Choosing Assessment Methods: How will I know what my students are learning?
+Step 3.
+Choose Assessment Methods: How do I know what my students are learning?

 When learning activities and assessments relate directly to learning goals, your students become more likely to meet them.
 If course goals, learning activities and assessments are not in alignment, students spend time on activities that do not lead to your intended outcomes, which can undermine both student motivation and learning.
 Consider these two scenarios: